wendirad/yenepay.sdk.python/README.md

 print(checkout_url)
 ```
-> You can send list of items into a class if you want
+> You can send a list of items to a class if you want

 ```python
 items = [